pgavriel/ros_picam/README.md

 ```
 sudo systemctl restart picam_autostart
 ```
+NOTE: For currently unknown reasons, text output from the node only makes it into systemctl status when the node is shutdown.
+Ideally there will be a way around this, or some other way of monitoring the nodes output in realtime for troubleshooting.

 ### Using ros_picam
 The main script being used is **picam_client.py**, the other python scripts in the src folder are just for testing purposes and will likely be removed at some point.